moath14/gaza-programme/github-scavenger-hunt.md

 #### Overview
-+ Who provides technical oversight and strategic direction in FAC Gaza?
++ Who provides technical oversight in FAC Gaza?
 + Who is part of the Founders and Coders International team?

 #### How to contribute